TrashPandaCode/reports/ia-final/contributions/david.typ

 // Project planning
 // participated in meetings and tried contributing ideas and brainstorming
 // helped define workpackages
-// did not have any contributions on my own during this time
+// did not have any contributions outside of the meetings own during this time

 === Concept and Design Phase
 At this point we were still unsure about using Kaplay, three.js or Babylon.js, so I looked a bit more into them, so I would be able to contribute to the discussion about them.
 We had a team meeting on April, 9th where we talked about different concepts for the game and discussed the prospect of 2D vs 3D.
 I brought up some isometric and top down view games, but the concensus was that they would complicate the coordinate system too much.
 We took multiple votes and ended up going with a 2D side scroller in Kaplay.